claytonbez/node-inout/README.md

     //or the newline argument can be omitted. reader.emit('out','Hello World') ;
 ```
 That's it!
-Now you have an event based console input and output.
+Now you have an event based console/terminal input and output.

 ####Depedencies
 Uses nodejs native 'events' and 'process' modules